zsoldosp/django-admin-caching/README.rst

 * 0.1.5

-  * bugfix: AttributeError if all transaction has been deactivated
+  * bugfix: AttributeError if all translation has been deactivated
     - `issue #10 <https://github.com/PaesslerAG/django-admin-caching/issues/10>`_

 * 0.1.4